-As a clinical-stage biotechnology company, we face competition from a wide array of companies in the pharmaceutical, biotechnology, and medical device industries.
+As a clinical-stage biotechnology company, we face competition from a wide array of companies in the pharmaceutical and biotechnology industries.
 These include both small companies and large companies with much greater financial and technical resources and far longer operating histories than our own.
 We also compete with the intellectual property, technology, and product development efforts of academic, governmental, and private research institutions.